 -Original Entry Date: April 23, 2015-

 This past summer, while Brooksie and I were on our second trip to Nicaragua, I had the opportunity to share my story with dozens of men & women.
 The women of Nicaragua and our team were such an encouragement to me during that season.
 I had only just begun to open up and be transparent about my struggles.
-To hear our team lifting me up was incredible and even more touching was to have a older, Nicaraguan woman come to me, hug me and tell me a word of encouragement {in Spanish of course haha}.
+To hear our team lifting me up was incredible and even more touching was to have an older, Nicaraguan woman come to me, hug me and tell me a word of encouragement {in Spanish of course haha}.
 I didn’t catch all of it but I knew she would be praying for me in the days to come following that trip.
 “Los Ninos” anyone!?!

 Today’s post I would like to share some highlights from the talk I gave that day.
 These are lessons that I learned early on through a passage in the bible – 1 Samuel 1 – the story of Hannah.